quincycheng/venafi-demo-webservers/README.md

 # venafi-demo-webservers

 ## How to use
-1. Download docker-compose.yml
+1. Download `docker-compose.yml`
-2. docker-compose pull
+2. Execute: `docker-compose pull`
-3. docker-compose up -d
+3. Execute: `docker-compose up -d`

 ## Details